Khan/alertlib/README.md

   * khanacademy.org email lists
   * GAE logs and/or syslog
   * Graphite/StatsD
+  * Stackdriver (also known as Google Cloud Monitoring)

 You must provide a decrypted `secrets.py` (from the webapp repo) to use these services.